Malaysian jet's disappearance among rarest of aviation disasters

 The plane last had contact with air traffic controllers 120 nautical miles off the east coast of the Malaysian town of Kota Bharu.
 Flight tracking website flightaware.com showed the plane flew northeast over Malaysia after take-off and climbed to an altitude of 35,000 feet.

-A massive search operation was under way in the seas between Malaysia and the southern tip of Vietnam, centered on the area where the plane last made contact.
+A massive search operation was under way in the seas between Malaysia and the southern tip of Vietnam, centred on the area where the plane last made contact.

 Pilots and aviation experts said an explosion on board appeared to be the likely cause of the disaster.
 The plane was at cruising altitude, the safest phase of flight, and likely would have been on autopilot.